The Howard Bison’s hopes for a dream basketball season have turned into a nightmare

-Howard (1-4) has had almost twice as many games canceled or postponed (nine) than it has played (five), and it could experience more schedule disruptions as the coronavirus continues to threaten.
+Howard (1-4) has had twice as many games canceled or postponed (10) as it has played, and it could experience more disruptions as the coronavirus continues to threaten the schedule.

 As the Bison get ready to resume their season, here’s a look at its past seven months: